square-computersetup/square-computersetup.github.io/_pages/chrome.md

   overlay_image: /assets/images/splash_chrome.png
 ---

-Let's get your ChromeOS device setup!
+_Let's get your ChromeOS device setup!_

+Press the __power__ button at the top-right corner of the keyboard:

+{% include figure image_path="/assets/images/pixelbookgo-power.jpg" caption="(if you have a ChromeBox the &#x23FB; power button is on the device and not the keyboard)" %}